-(vi) The results of the election process will be announced by email on 2

-November 2017.
-The successful candidate for the position of student representative on the executive committee will be expected to attend the handover weekend on 11-12 November.
+(vi) The results of the election process will be announced by email on 1 November 2018.
+The successful candidate for the position of student representative on the executive committee will be expected to attend the handover weekend on 10-11 November in Sheffield.
 Accommodation will be paid for by the JLD.
 Travel expenses will be reimbursed.
-Venue for handover has yet to be confirmed.